Published on METEO 469: From Meteorology to Mitigation: Understanding Global Warming (https://www.e-education.psu.edu/meteo469)

 Click for answer.

-So, as far as global mean temperatures are concerned, maintaining the current sulphate aerosol burden has the equivalent offset influence on global mean temperature as the increase in CO2 levels seen over the past thirty years.
-Yet, there are reasons why this sulphate aerosol production is undesirable: acid rain, for example.
-Even maintaining the aerosol burden at its current level has a cost in terms of acid rain, air pollution, etc. Any increase in tropospheric sulphate aerosols would exacerbate these problems.
+So, as far as global mean temperatures are concerned, maintaining the current sulfate aerosol burden has the equivalent offset influence on global mean temperature as the increase in CO2 levels seen over the past thirty years.
+Yet, there are reasons why this sulfate aerosol production is undesirable: acid rain, for example.
+Even maintaining the aerosol burden at its current level has a cost in terms of acid rain, air pollution, etc. Any increase in tropospheric sulfate aerosols would exacerbate these problems.
 And as the forcing is only local-to-regional in nature (i.e., we only see the cooling effect of these tropospheric aerosols where they are produced or within a thousand or so miles downstream of that), any global mean cooling effect comes as a result of a large cooling effect in those regions, with no cooling effect at all in other regions—these other regions would feel the full brunt of future greenhouse warming!

-An alternative approach involves instead loading the stratosphere, rather than the troposphere, with sulphate aerosols.
+An alternative approach involves instead loading the stratosphere, rather than the troposphere, with sulfate aerosols.
 This is, once again, a geoengineering solution that attempts to mimic what nature does anyway—in the form of explosive volcanic eruptions!

 So, the idea is that we inject into the stratosphere the equivalent of a major Pinatubo-like eruption every so often, enough to offset the fraction of the warming resulting from increasing greenhouse gas concentrations.